 The three Sikhs filed a lawsuit seeking to end a military policy that generally bans beards.
 The Sikh religion requires men to grow beards as an article of their faith.

 On Friday, the Army granted exceptions to its policy to the three enlistees, Kanwar Singh, Harpal Singh and Arjan Singh Ghotra.
 They will now be allowed to wear beards and turbans when they begin basic training next month.

 A fourth soldier, Capt.
 Simratpal Singh, also won an accommodation earlier this month.

-The Sikh Coalition, which sued on the soldiers' behalf, said it will still pursue its lawsuit in hopes of winning a permanent policy change for all Sikhs.
+The Sikh Coalition had sued on the soldiers' behalf.
+The coalition said it will still pursue its lawsuit in hopes of winning a permanent policy change for all Sikhs.